Skjeggy/dataing/2_semester/IKT103/OOA.md

 ### Analyze nouns
 - Redundant - two nouns for the same thing ?
 - Vague - what is meant by this noun ?
-- Operational - does the noun actually represent somet
+- Operational - does the noun actually represent something done by the system ?
+- State - does the noun actually represent a state?
+-